 Blue Crab Specific Strategies

 Blue crabs respond aggressively to fresh bait during moving tides.
 Their swimming ability means they actively hunt rather than wait for food.
-Use this behavior by placing traps along tidal current edges where bait scent travels farthest.
+Use this behavior by placing traps along tidal current edges where bait scent travels farthest through the water column.

 Chicken necks remain the traditional blue crab bait for good reason.
 Their tough texture withstands aggressive blue crab attacks while releasing attractive oils.
-Thread necks securely on trot lines or place multiple pieces in trap bait wells.
+Thread necks securely on trot lines or place multiple pieces in trap bait wells for maximum effectiveness.

 Shallow grass beds hold blue crabs during summer months.
 Look for areas with 3-8 feet of water near grass edges.
 These locations provide cover for molting crabs and abundant prey.
-Set gear along grass bed edges for consistent success.
+Set gear along grass bed edges for consistent success with Chesapeake Bay crabbing.

 Dungeness Crab Mastery Tips

 Dungeness crabs prefer deeper, cooler water than blue crabs.
 Target depths of 20-60 feet over sandy or mixed bottoms.
-Unlike their blue cousins, Dungeness crabs don't actively swim, making trap placement crucial for interception.
+Unlike their blue cousins, Dungeness crabs don't actively swim, making trap placement crucial for interception during feeding movements.

 Salmon carcasses and heads create irresistible Dungeness bait.
-Their oily flesh disperses scent effectively in cold water.
+Their oily flesh disperses scent effectively in cold Pacific water.
 Many recreational crabbers combine fishing trips, using fresh-caught salmon remains for crab bait.
+This approach maximizes your time on the water.

 Overnight soaks produce best Dungeness results.
-These crabs feed primarily at night, making extended sets more productive.
+These crabs feed primarily at night, making extended sets more productive than frequent checks.
 Ensure your buoy system handles overnight conditions including tide changes and increased boat traffic during daylight hours.

 Regional Variations and Local Knowledge